oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 The `jboss-web.xml` file is simply used to change the context root to `/`.

-Neither of the files in the `META-INF` directory seem to be required for the application to function.
+Neither of the files in the `META-INF` directory seems to be required for the application to function.
 The `beans.xml` file explicitly enables CDI / dependency injection.
-However, this would also be done implicitly by the use of the annotations.
+However, this would also be done implicitly by the use of annotations.
 The `MANIFEST.MF` file defines some provided runtime dependencies related to CDI.
-Perhaps in some runtime environments it would be necessary to include this file, but it seems unneeded when running locally with WilfFly.
+Perhaps it would be necessary to include this file in some runtime environments, but it seems unneeded when running locally with WilfFly.

 ## Create an Auth0 OIDC application